oberblastmeister/trashy/crates/lib/README.md

 # trash-lib

 The library that interacts with the free-desktop trash.
-Used for trash-cli.
+Used for trashy.